 But as the full impact of commercial whaling and, in particular the illegal wholesale slaughter carried out by the Soviet Union, decimated the humpback populations of the South Pacific.
 It became a key critical factor in the very survival of the Tongan population.

 The Tongan whalers used large canoes and handheld harpoons to hunt humpbacks.
-And their only way to harvest the meat, oil & bones of the captured whale was to tow it back to shore.
+And their only way to harvest the meat, oil and bones of the captured whale was to tow it back to shore.

 Hunting the calves had a disproportionate impact on the already critically small numbers of the Tongan humpback population.
 A situation that was tacitly acknowledged when the King of Tonga formally banned whaling completely in 1978.